-3. The Chair must, on behalf of that authority, publish (which must include publication on the authority's website where the parish meeting has a website):
+3. The responsible financial officer for an exempt authority must, on behalf of that authority, publish (which must include publication on the authority's website):

 (a) the Accounting Statements (i.e. Section 2 of the AGAR Part 2), accompanied by: